krzblaut/xtb_api/README.md

 # Dollar cost averaging bot with XTB API

 This code combined with AWS lambda function allows you to automate the regular purchase of selected stocks.
+It uses xAPIConnector script provided by XTB for managing API subscriptions and messages.

 Requirements:
 - XTB account (preferably demo account for testing),